mimiprosper/EthernautDex_GuildAudit/README.md

 # PoC Dex
 ## Overview:
-An attacker can exploit the Dex contract by performing a series of swaps to drain the liquidity.
+An attacker can exploit the Dex contract by performing a series of swaps to drain the liquidity of one of the tokens, token1 or token2.

 ## Actors:
 ### Attacker - The attacker make some series of swaps to the DEX to drain the liquidity